Who Woke J.R.?

 “Dallas” airs Wednesday on TNT at 9 p.m.
 New York time.
 Rating: **

-Dressed like a CEO and ruling like a mob boss, Christopher Meloni’s take-charge vampire Roman might be the fresh injection needed by HBO (TWX)’s “True Blood,” which has begun its fifth season.
+Dressed like a CEO and ruling like a mob boss, Christopher Meloni’s take-charge vampire Roman might be the fresh injection needed by HBO (TWX:US)’s “True Blood,” which has begun its fifth season.

 Ruthless in ferreting out challengers to his dominion, Meloni is a good break from the series’ creaky foundational characters.